 Many times the abuse or neglect of nursing home residents occur with no intervention.
 Due to medical complications such as dementia and Alzheimer’s, detecting abuse can be challenging.

 Those patients who are not suffering from dementia or Alzheimer’s may not report abuse or neglect because they fear the retaliation they may encounter or they may not want to burden their loved ones.

-The 3 Types of Neglect Found in Nursing Homes
+Types of Neglect Found in Nursing Homes

 When an individual’s personal hygiene is neglected, illness and/or infection can set in.